UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ### R

-Go to <https://cran.r-project.org/bin/windows/base/> and download the latest version of R for Windows (4.0.2 at the time of writing).
+Go to <https://cran.r-project.org/bin/windows/base/> and download the latest version of R for Windows.
 Open the file and follow the installer instructions accepting the default configuration.

 After the installation is complete, we will add the R executables to the PATH variable in terminal so that you can use it without typing the full path to R each time.
 Open a terminal and type: